-New Teacher Induction (formerly known as BTSA) is a statewide program aimed Teacher instructing students at nurturing and guiding newly credentialed teachers through their first few years of teaching.
+New Teacher Induction (formerly known as BTSA) is a statewide program aimed at guiding newly credentialed candidates beginning in their first year in the teaching profession.
 Induction assumes that no matter our experience and strengths, we all want to continue improving our teaching and student performance over time.
 The Induction program is organized around job-embedded learning experiences crafted individually by teachers working on improving their own practice and student performance.
 Induction uses a series of on-going inquiries and observations that provide opportunities for continual self-assessment and feedback.
 It is not summative, nor is it a form of external evaluation.
 Instead, it provides a chance for self-analysis and growth, a good habit to continue to work on throughout a teaching career.
 The work completed within the program will not be considered or evaluated for employment purposes.

 Our program aims to support teachers in:

 - Assessing students’ current understanding of subject matter

 - Planning lessons to meet all students’ needs

 - Examining student work to inform teaching practices

 - Using analysis of student work to plan future teaching

 - Using evidence to inform reflection and decision-making